Nursing Associate (Level 5)

 For Primary Care Employers:

-• NHSE Nursing Associate Funding for April 2025 – March 2026 apprenticeship intakes: Please see Nursing Associate Training Grants 2025-26 for full details and training grant application instructions.
-Employers must now apply for this training grant and have up to the 31st March 2026 to do so, however we recommend applying as soon as possible as this training grant is no longer guaranteed.
+• NHSE Nursing Associate Funding2025-2026: For employers whose apprentices start on programme from 1st April 2025 to 31 March 2026.
+The training grant is £4,161 per year for up to 2 years.
+Employers need to apply for this and have up to the 31st March 2026 to do so, however we recommend applying as soon as possible as this training grant is no longer guaranteed.
+Please contact the training hub apprenticeships team for application instructions [email protected]

 Start Date